NASA-SW-VnV/fret/README.md

 Platforms
 ---------

 FRET has been tested in a range of architecture/operating system combinations.
-It has been tested on PC Intel, Apple Mac and Sun architectures, with different versions and distributions of Linux, Windows and Mac OS X.
+It has been tested on PC Intel, Apple Mac and Sun architectures, with different versions and distributions of Windows, Mac OS X, and Linux.

 License
 -------